Fortissima is the first Northern elephant seal pup we've admitted in 2013.

 May 20, 2013

 Fortissima is doing wonderfully thanks to the care of so many volunteers and staff, as well as your support during our Dollar-a-Pound campaign!
 She's doubled in size since we first admitted her at the end of January and now weighs almost 130 pounds.
-Veterinarians will give her a release exam this week, and if all is well, she could be swimming in the ocean by the end of the week!
+Veterinarians will give her a release exam next week, and if all is well, she could be swimming in the ocean very soon!

 February 28, 2013